jpfairbanks/tbac_site/_people/grady-nerio.md

 layout: person

 ---
-Anthony, FL Gamma '18 is works at [https://harvestcroo.com/](https://harvestcroo.com/ "Harvest Croo") an agricultural robotics company.
+Anthony, FL Gamma '18 is works at [https://harvestcroo.com/](https://harvestcroo.com/ "Harvest Croo") an agricultural robotics company and is the treasurer of TBAC.